ietf-wg-cellar/matroska-specification/notes.md

 a text-to-speech system for a visually-impaired user, and that it **SHOULD NOT** automatically select this track when selecting a default track for a non-visually-impaired user.

+## Original flag

+The "original" flag tells the `Matroska Player` that this track is in the original language, and that it **SHOULD** prefer it if configured to prefer original-language tracks of this track's type.

 ## Track Operation

 `TrackOperation` allows combining multiple tracks to make a virtual one.
 It uses